gioZAK/easy_vape/README.md

 - Balsamiq Wireframes
     - Used to create the project's wireframe.
 - Amazon Web Services
-    - Used to host all images.
+    - Used to host all images and static files.
 - Django AllAuth
     - Used to deal with user account registration.
 - Chrome DevTool